 Abnormal Uterine Bleeding in Adolescents

 Abnormal uterine bleeding (AUB) in adolescents is defined as excessive bleeding occurring between menarche and 19 years of age.
-During the first 12–18 months after the onset of menstruation, immaturity of the hypothalamic-pituitary axis is believed to result in an inconsistent ‘positive feedback’ response, wherein sustained elevations of periovulatory estradiol cause a reflex surge of LH.
+During the first 12–18 months after the onset of menstruation, immaturity of the hypothalamic-pituitary axis is believed to result in an inconsistent ‘positive feedback’ response, wherein sustained elevations of periovulatory estradiol cause a reflex surge of Luteinizing Hormone (LH).
 This failure of an appropriately timed LH surge results in a sustained elevation of estradiol without ovulation, progesterone production, or a normal luteal phase.
 Anovulation is the most common cause of abnormal uterine bleeding during early adolescence.
-By the third year after menarche, about 75% of menstrual cycles are 21–34 days long, regardless of age at menarche.
+By the third year after menarche, about 75% of menstrual cycles are 21–34 days long.

-Laboratory testing in pubertal AUB should initially include an assessment of urine or serum β-hCG, a complete blood count with platelets, and TSH.
-Other testing should be performed based on the history and physical examination, and may include androgen levels (free or total testosterone) and prolactin.
-Adolescents with AUB can have a concomitant bleeding disorder.
-Von Willebrand disease is the most common bleeding disorder in women.
+Laboratory testing should initially include an assessment of urine or serum β-hCG, a complete blood count with platelets, and TSH.
+Other testing should be performed based on the history and physical examination and may include androgen levels (free or total testosterone) and prolactin.
+Von Willebrand disease is the most common bleeding disorder associated with AUB.
 Approximately one quarter of adolescents who require hospitalization or blood transfusion may have a coagulopathy.
 Anemia on initial evaluation should trigger further testing for a bleeding disorder including PT, PTT, and a Von Willebrand panel.
+Pelvic ultrasounds are not typically included in initial testing since structural causes of AUB are rarely seen with adolescents.

 The goal of therapy is to decrease excessive bleeding, prevent its recurrence, and improve quality of life.
-A trial of combined oral contraceptives (COC) can serve as a diagnostic and therapeutic approach to the workup of abnormal bleeding in the adolescent.
-In addition to regulating menstrual flow and providing contraception, the practitioner should counsel the adolescent that combined COC’s can provide relief of associated dysmenorrhea, acne/hirsutism, and premenstrual syndrome, prevent menstrual migraine, and potentially reduce pelvic pain associated with endometriosis.
+First line therapy includes non-steroidal anti-inflammatory drugs (NSAIDs) through the inhibition of prostaglandins.
+Another option includes tranexamic acid, at 1300 mg orally or 10 mg/kg IV (max 600 mg/dose) three times daily for up to 5 days.
+A trial of oral estradiol or conjugated equine estrogen (with progestin inhibition) or a combined oral contraceptives (COC) can be both diagnostic and therapeutic.
+In addition to regulating menstrual flow and providing contraception, the practitioner should counsel the adolescent that COC’s can provide relief of associated dysmenorrhea, acne/hirsutism, and premenstrual syndrome, prevent menstrual migraine, and potentially reduce pelvic pain associated with endometriosis.
 If estrogen is contraindicated, depot medroxyprogesterone acetate (DMPA) or the levonorgestrel intrauterine system can also reliably provide relief for AUB, with a substantial proportion of users achieving amenorrhea within 6 months.
+Surgery or blood transfusions is often unnecessary in adolescents since they often respond well to medical management and tolerate anemia well.
 Rarely, incessant bleeding can become a medical emergency that requires hospitalization and more intense evaluation including a pelvic exam, ultrasound, and treatment including intravenous estrogen, fibrinolytics, and in rare cases, surgical intervention.

 ********** Notice Regarding Use ************